vijaysmetgud/Dev-Ops-Trainings-Ajay/Packer/packer_commands.md

      * packer will initialize and download plugin binaries with this command if not we needs to download plugins many or with json file writing

 * **Build**:-
-  * will run the templates annd build the image
+  * will run the templates and build the image

 * **fix**:-
     * fixes the templates run from old  versions of packer to newer version or ensure that template run on newer version